-If you want additional information regarding the Plan's Privacy Practices, or if you believe the Plans have violated any of your rights listed in this notice, please contact the Seattle Housing Authority Benefits Administrator, Human Resources, 190 Queen Anne Avenue N., PO Box 19028, Seattle, WA 98109; 206-615-3328.
-If you have a complaint, you also may submit a written complaint to the U.S. Department of Health and Human Services, 2201 6th Ave., Suite 900, Seattle, WA 98121-1831 or by e-mail to OCRComplaint@hhs.gov.
-Your privacy is one of the Plan's greatest concerns and there is never any penalty to you if you choose to file a complaint with SHA's Benefit Administator or with the U.S. Department of Health and Human Services.
+If you want additional information regarding the Plan's Privacy Practices, or if you believe the Plans have violated any of your rights listed in this notice, please contact the Plan's Privacy Officer at the City of Seattle Human Resources, Benefits Unit, 700 Fifth Avenue, Suite 5500, Seattle, WA 98104; 206-615-1340.
+If you have a complaint, you may also submit a written complaint to the U.S. Department of Health and Human Services, 2201 Sixth Ave., Suite 900, Seattle, WA 98121-1831, or by e-mail to OCRComplaint@hhs.gov.
+Your privacy is one of the Plan's greatest concerns, and there is never any penalty to you if you file a complaint with the Plan's Privacy Officer or the U.S. Department of Health and Human Services.